yanhkawakami/api_voucher_mount/README.md

 Repository is divided by app, env and test folders.
 * app: contains the main code and source codes
 	* src/data
-		* content: folder to save data (parquet sent by Delivery Hero team)
+		* content: folder to save data (data.parquet.gzip)
 		* data_orchestration.py: load data and invoke data_transformation module to filter data
 		* data_transform.py: do all data preparation (fill NaN values and create segments considering intervals described in PDF) and filter methods by country code, valid values (filter values that are not in frequency and recency interval described in home task) and return most used voucher amount by segment
 		* user_data.py: treats user data to get recency and frequency of user